Sprinkles and Sprouts

 Which pasta to use for lasagna?

-I like to use dried 'No Cook' lasagna sheets, you can find them in the pasta aisle.
-They are sometimes labeled Instant lasagna.
-I find that these sank up the ragu sauce better and leave you will a fuller flavored dish.
+I like to use dried lasagna sheets, you can find them in the pasta aisle.
+There is no need to pre-cook or boil them first.
+(They are sometimes labeled as no-cook or instant lasagna sheets.
+But any dried lasagna sheet will work.)
+They look like large sheets of dried pasta.
+I find these soak up the ragu sauce better and leave you will a fuller flavored dish.

 When using dried lasagna sheets, you will need to break them to make them fit in the baking dish in a single layer.
 The sheets don't always break perfectly so it can lead to a fun game of Tetris as you try to get a full complete layer.